CharlieDigital/dn6-mongo-react-valtio/README.md

 yarn run codegen    # Generate the client code; will fail if server is already running yarn run dev        # Starts the server.
 ```

+The UI is accessible at `http://localhost:3000` by default.

 ### Testing the API